-Gradients of a scalar function can also be visualized by using translucent voxel volume elements, which can map an entire 3D region as a single continuous function, Fig.9.
-These gradients are best viewed by a smooth and continuous rotation.
-Translucent voxel volume rotating images provide a comparative format similar to Tufte's comparison of "Tables and Graphs", where simple graphs are superior as a comparative format but lack the quantitative format required for scientific analysis or engineering design, [Tufte, (1990)].
+Gradients of a scalar function can also be visualized by using translucent voxel volume elements, which can map an entire 3D region as a single continuous function, Fig.10.
+These gradients are best viewed by a smooth continuous rotation.

-Figure 9: Translucent voxels show a continuous gas-air gradation, [Brown and Boris, (1990)].
+Figure 10: Translucent voxels show a continuous gas-air gradation, [Brown and Boris, (1990)].